 (b) the Subscriber must ensure that it obtains valid consents from all individuals whose Personal Information forms part of any data that is provided to ISS or used on the Services, to the disclosure to, and access, use, disclosure, storage and handling of the data by ISS in accordance with this Agreement; and

-(c) ISS will comply with all Privacy Laws applicable to it in respect of any Personal Information collected, accessed, used, disclosed and otherwise handled by ISS under or in connection with this Agreement.
+(i) comply with all Privacy Laws applicable to it in respect of any Personal Information collected, accessed, used, disclosed, stored and otherwise handled by ISS under or in connection with this Agreement; and

 (a) The Subscriber and each User acknowledges and agrees that the Services cannot be guaranteed error-free, and that the existence of any error does not amount to a breach of this Agreement, or of any other agreement between the Subscriber and ISS.

 (b) Despite clause 22(a), ISS warrants that the Services as licensed under properly accessed and used, will materially comply with the specifications set out in the Documentation.

 (c) ISS warrants to the Subscriber that ISS the right to grant the licences referred to in this Agreement, and that the Subscriber's and each User's access and use of the Services in accordance with this Agreement will not, to the best of ISS's knowledge, infringe the Intellectual Property Rights of any third party in Australia.

 (d) On becoming aware of any claim or allegation by a third party against the Subscriber alleging that an authorised use by the Subscriber or a User of the Services in Australia infringes the Intellectual Property Rights of that third party, the Subscriber must:

 (i) promptly notify ISS in writing, giving full particulars of any infringement, suspected infringement or alleged infringement;